 UKVI has a link to access the application form to apply or extend your Tier 4 Student Visa.
 You will require the University's sponsor licence to complete the first stage, you can find this on your CAS.
-For those extending in the UK please contact VISA for the sponsor licence.
+For those extending in the UK please contact the VISA Team for the sponsor licence.
 The CAS will be issued by VISA at the point of submission if you are extending in the UK.

 Tier 4 students are entitled to work part-time in the UK during their studies.
 Your visa/BRP/conditions letter will clearly state the working hours permitted.
 It is the responsibility of you and your employer to ensure that you do not exceed these hours.
 If you do, you can both face serious penalties.

 You can work full time (maximum 40 hours per week) during vacation time according to the University Semester Calendar.
 This does not include weeks when you may not have classes.
 If your programme operates outside the normal calendar dates please check with your Programme Leader for the vacation dates.

 Working hours are calculated as a 7 day period beginning on a Monday.